planety/prologue/docs/deployment.md

 ### On alpine
 Alpine is among the smallest image out there.
 At barely 5.53MB, any image you base on it is unlikely to get large.
-This is unlikely to have any performance implications for your application, but it does speed up deploying the image since it uploads faster to your server due.
+This doesn't have effects on your application's performance, but does speed deployment as the image uploads faster to your server.

-Due to its usage of `musl` as core lib instead of `glibc`, compiling your project will look a little bit different.
+Since Alpine uses `musl`, compiling has some extra steps.
-For simplicities sake, we will still be linking to musl dynamically.
+For simplicities' sake, we will be linking to musl dynamically.

 #### Install musl
-You will first need to install musl.
-To do so, just follow these steps:

 1. [download](https://www.musl-libc.org/download.html) the tar file
 2. Unpack the tar file somewhere